Lawhornmatt/PasswordGenerator/README.md

 ## WELCOME:
 This is the README.md for the Challenge THREE "Password Generator" for the UT Coding Bootcamp.

-This is a website featuring javascript enabling you to generate random strings of characters depending on your preferences. <br>
+This is a website featuring javascript enabling you to generate random strings of characters depending on your preferences.

 Use them for a password if you so choose!

 ## HOW TO: